makersacademy/taster2.0/readme.md

         - index.html
 8. Code your structure

-If you have trouble remembering all the tags we've seen previously,[take this pill :pill:](https://github.com/makersacademy/Taster/blob/master/post.md "Taster v1"), Glups
+If you have trouble remembering all the tags we've seen during the course, [take this pill :pill:](https://github.com/makersacademy/taster2.0/blob/master/assets/pills/html.md "Taster v1"), Glups